Patriotism is racist

 ‘True patriotism’ and ‘good patriotism’ are half-hearted attempts to launder xenophobia and ethnocentrism.

-On bearing the American flag at a black man in Boston.
+On April 5, 1976, a white teenager swung a flagpole bearing the American flag at a black man in Boston.
 The 17-year-old, Joseph Rakes, was at a protest against busing – the city’s attempt to accelerate the desegregation of schools.
 The man left bleeding at the other end of the flagpole was 29-year-old lawyer and Civil Rights activist Ted Landsmark.

 Landsmark found himself in the unfortunate position of being a black man between a racist and the country that racist loves; the country over which he appointed himself sentry.
 Rakes drove all of America into the black man’s body in order to bring black rights to heel, rid his city of black resistance, and maintain white supremacy.

 Liberals rush to exclude from their tally of patriots the countless men like Rakes who have managed to hold both the love for their country and anti-black violence in the same embrace.
 Racists are not patriots, their story goes.
 If Rakes thought his love for his country and race-hatred were compatible, he was mistaken.
 “True patriotism,” they argue, requires a love for Americans; all Americans.

 Bad patriotism, they say, is the minutemen, is forcing detained immigrant women to drink out of toilet bowls.
 Good patriotism is the bureaucrats who bar entry and ensure orderly deportation.

 Bad patriotism is colonists goose-stepping throughout the world to the tune of Rule, Britannia!
 Good patriotism is praising as brave uniformed men and women launching drone attacks at ill-equipped teenage “insurgents” standing without armour before the unseen terror in the sky.